khanhnamle1994/technical-interview-prep/README.md

 ## System Design

 When building software applications, it is important to make good design decisions.
 To practice your software design, review [this interview preparation document](https://workera.ai/candidates/interview_prep/#h.dxekc5ol5li).

+### What Are Design Fundamentals?

+- Categorized into 4 parts: Foundational Knowledge, Key Characteristics, Components, and Tech Services.
+- From general to specific concepts.

+### Client-Server Model

+- The client sends the data to a sever, while the server returns the data to the client.
+For example, the browser is the client, while the web address is the server.
+- A DNS query is sent by the client to a pre-determined IP address (an unique identifier) of the server.
+- HTTP is a way to send information so that the server can understand.
+- Port is the medium where client-server communication happens.

+### Network Protocols

+- A protocol is an agreed upon set of rules for interaction between two parties.
+- In the context of networking, the protocol happens between two machines (client and server): content, format, order of the messages sent between them.
+- IP (Internet Protocol):
+  - IP packet is the fundamental unit of data being sent between two machines.
+  - IP packets are made up of bytes.
+There are two main sections: header and data.
+- TCP (Transmission Control Protocol) is built on top of the IP's data section.
+  - TCP is a wrapper around IP.
+- HTTP is built on top of TCP
+  - HTTP Request includes the host name, the port number, the method (POST, GET, PUT, DELETE), the path directory, the header, and the body.
+  - HTTP Response includes the status code, the header, and the body.

+### Storage

+- A database stores and retrieves data.
+- A database is a server.
+- If you store data on disk, then it will persist.
+This is not the case when the data is stored on memory.

+### Latency and Throughput

+- Latency: how long it takes for data to traverse the system.
+  - Reading from memory will be much faster than reading from disk.
+  - Depending on the hardware that you have, latency might be big or small.
+- Throughput: how much work the machine can perform in a given amount of time.
+- Latency and throughput are not necessarily correlated.

+### Availability

+- Availability can be measured as the percentage of the system uptime in a given year.
+- Nines are percentage with the number 9 (99% are two nines, 99.9% are three nines).
+- SLA (Service Level Agreement) is an agreement between the provider and the customer on the availability of the system.
+- Redundancy is the act of multiplying certain parts of the system.

+### Caching

+- Use caching to improve the latency of a system.
+- You can cache at the client level, the server level, between the server and the database, or even the hardware level.
+- Caching is helpful when:
+  - The system makes a lot of network requests.
+  - The system performs very computationally long operations.
+- Caching has a lot of pitfalls:
+  - If the data is static/immutable, then caching is beautiful.
+  - If the data is not immutable, things get tricky.
+- Eviction policy on how to get rid of data:
+  - LRU: Least Recently Used
+  - LFU: Least Frequently Used
+  - LIFO/FIFO basis
+  - Random